anjanhans/portfolio/saas-churn-analysis/README.md

 The revenue dashboard shows decline in MRR:

-⁃	Analyse which plan caused the most drop
+⁃	Analyse which plan has the most drop

-⁃	We saw the quarterly churn increased during this timeframe, this could be the reason
+⁃	We saw the quarterly churn increased during this timeframe, this could be the reason         leading to MRR drop

 ### Lower contribution of Basic and Pro plans